 Sambat Kim, an alumnus of Hunter High School in West Valley City, returned to his alma mater to help more students pursue their educational goals after completing high school.
 To increase FAFSA completion among its students, Hunter High School partnered with the Utah Higher Education Assistance Authority, which was recently recognized in the National College Access Network’s 2018-2019 FAFSA Completion Challenge.
-Sambat shared more about his experiences working with fellow colleagues to educate students and families about college grant and scholarship opportunities.
+Sambat spoke with the Kresge Foundation and shared more about his experiences working with fellow colleagues to educate students and families about college grant and scholarship opportunities.

 Kresge: Why is it important for your community to boost FAFSA completion?
 What strategies do you use to get the word out about the FAFSA?

 Sambat: In our communication with students and parents, we try to make it clear that completing the FAFSA will help pay for school, and in turn, open more educational doors.
 It’s not simply about the college applications, it’s about how to pay for college as well.
 We use a few strategies.
 We hold FAFSA nights, talk to seniors during college and career planning sessions, and I have one-on-one meetings with each senior.
 I also collaborate with my faculty and staff colleagues so they can help me get the word out and get everyone around the school talking about FAFSA.

 In the West Valley City community, sometimes we can have a hard time engaging parents.
 Many of our parents work two or three jobs so it’s hard for them to come out during the evening.
 But last year we had great parent engagement.
 Almost 100 students attended with their parents!
 It was a crazy busy night, but we had a lot of success with helping students complete their FAFSAs.